Nico Williams: International career

 Williams first represented Spain with the under-18 squad in 2020, scoring two goals in four games.
 He was called up to the Spain under-19s in February 2021, and made his debut for the under-21s in September of the same year.
-He received his first call-up to the senior squad, coached by Luis Enrique, for 2022–23 UEFA Nations League fixtures in September 2022.

-On November 17 he scored his first goal for the national team in a friendly against Jordan and subsequently was called up for 2022 FIFA World Cup.
+He received his first call-up to the senior squad, coached by Luis Enrique, for 2022–23 UEFA Nations League fixtures in September 2022, and made his debut in a 2–1 home defeat against Switzerland.
+On 17 November, he scored his first goal for the national team in a 3–1 friendly win against Jordan.
+He subsequently was called up for the 2022 FIFA World Cup, where he made four appearances with one start as Spain were eliminated in a penalty shootout by Morocco in the round of 16.
+He missed the 2023 UEFA Nations League Finals due to injury.

+In May 2024, Williams was selected in the 26-man squad for the UEFA Euro 2024.
+He was named man of the match in Spain's second group game of the tournament against Italy following a 1–0 victory.
+He scored his first goal in the European competition in a 4–1 victory over Georgia in the round of 16, in addition to providing an assist and achieving 100% pass accuracy, becoming the first player to achieve this feat in the tournament.
+He scored the opening goal of the final against England with a low left-footed shot following a pass from fellow winger Lamine Yamal; Spain won 2–1 to claim the trophy for a record fourth time with Williams named as Player of the Match.
+He featured regularly in the 2024–25 UEFA Nations League in which Spain reached the final but lost on penalties to Portugal.

 Personal life

-Williams was born in Pamplona to Ghanaian parents, who travelled across the Sahara Desert to reach Melilla, an autonomous Spanish city located in North Africa.
-Nico's older brother, Iñaki Williams, is also a footballer and a forward; he too was brought up at Athletic Bilbao having been born in Spain a short time after his parents arrived there.
-Growing up, he was a fan of Asamoah Gyan.
+Williams was born in Pamplona to Ghanaian refugee parents, who travelled across the Sahara Desert to reach Melilla, a Spanish city in Northern Africa.
+His parents had been advised by an unidentified lawyer to claim to be from a war-torn country, namely Liberia where a civil war was occurring, when they first entered Spain.

+His elder brother Iñaki Williams is also a footballer and a forward; he too was brought up at Athletic Bilbao, having been born in Bilbao a short time after his parents arrived there.
+Nico typically wears Williams Jr on the back of his shirt, including in international matches that do not involve Iñaki (who represents Ghana internationally).